Where do I make initial enquiries?

-Yes, you are welcome to bring close family members with you to celebrate, generally this is capped at 2 guests per conferee due to space limitations; you will be advised of the number of people that can join you in your invitation from the Department of Home Affairs.
+Yes.
+You are welcome to bring close family members with you to celebrate.
+Generally this is capped at two guests per conferee due to space limitations; you will be advised of the number of people that can join you in your invitation from the Department of Home Affairs.

 Can I attend a Citizenship Ceremony in another Council area instead?